Skip to content

 我们讨论得很热闹。(Wǒmen tǎolùn de hěn rènao.)

-We were in a quite a lively discussion.
+We were in quite a lively discussion.

 4. Placement of objects